HelpSeeker/swift-flif/README.md

 ## Usage

-`Usage: swift-flif [-h] [-e <extension>] [ input01 [ input02 input03 ... ] ]`

-There are 3 ways to select input files:
+To convert all files in a directory:

+`swift-flif [OPTIONS]..."`

+To convert individual files:

+`swift-flif [OPTIONS]...
+INPUT [INPUT]...`

-Command | Description
+Option | Description
 ------------ | -------------
-`swift-flif` | Converts all files in the current directory to FLIF
+`-h, --help` | Show a help text.
+`-v, --verbose` | Print verbose information about each conversion.
+This includes all used commands, the resulting file sizes and the file size difference between the original image and the resulting FLIF (both in bytes and percent).
+`-q, --quiet` | Surpress all non-error messages.
-`swift-flif -e <extension>` | Converts all files of a certain image type in the current directory to FLIF
+`-e <extension>` | Use swift-flif only on a specfied type of image. `-e png` only converts PNGs in the current directory and will ignore all other supported image types.
-`swift-flif input01 [ input02 input03 ... ]` | Converts all specified files to FLIF

 All methods automatically skip files that aren't supported by the FLIF encoder.

 List of supported formats (according to 'man flif'):
 `PNG, PAM, PNM, PPM, PGM, PBM`

 Please note that this script doesn't support FLIF transcoding to avoid overwriting files.
+It will be added in the near future.

+## Goals for the future

+- [ ] Add FLIF transcoding support
+- [ ] Add options to force (no) interlacing
+- [ ] Make the script recurse through directories by default